gradha/gradha.github.io/src/articles/43-en-españa-te-pueden-obligar-a-trabajar-sin-salario-durante-más-de-un-año.rst

 En España te pueden obligar a trabajar sin salario durante más de un año
 ========================================================================

+  **NOTE**: While most of the blog content is in English, this article is very specific to Spain, so it is written in Spanish.
+You can read `a translation to English
+  <in-spain-they-can-force-you-to-work-without-payment-for-more-than-a-year.html>`_
+  if you wish so.

 La vida normal de una hormiga
 -----------------------------